 Divers Hope To Rescue Remaining Boys Trapped In Thai Cave

-An elite team of Thai Navy SEALs and foreign rescue divers managed to bring another four boys out of a flooded cave system near the Thai-Myanmar border Monday, leaving five more to be taken out through a labyrinth of tight passages.
+An elite team of Thai Navy SEALs and foreign rescue divers on Tuesday began what they hoped would be a final push to rescue four boys and their soccer coach from a cave near the Thai-Myanmar border after extracting eight others through a labyrinth of tight passages.

+"If everything goes right, we will see four kids and a doctor and three Seals that have stayed with the kids will all come out," Acting Chiang Rai Gov. Narongsak Osatanakorn, who is also head of the joint command center, said.
+"Four plus one coach, so it's five."

 Operations to pump water out of the cave went on despite heavy rain showers on Sunday and Monday.
 But rescue officials were also worried about dwindling oxygen levels in the cave.

-The head of the rescue mission, Acting Chiang Rai Gov. Narongsak Osatanakorn, said 18 divers and a support team of 100 took nine hours in the second phase of rescues at the Tham Luang cave on Monday, as opposed to 11 hours on Sunday.
+Narongsak said 18 divers and a support team of 100 took nine hours in the second phase of rescues at the Tham Luang cave on Monday, as opposed to 11 hours on Sunday.

 "We have more expertise than yesterday," he said.